cglondon71/elassandra/docs/elassandra/source/mapping.rst

 ..
 TIP::
    Partition function is executed for each indexed document, so if write throughput is a concern, you should choose an efficient implementation class.

-To remove an old index.
+How to remove an old index:

 .. code::

    curl -XDELETE "http://localhost:9200/logs_2013"

-`Cassandra TTL <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_expire_c.html>`_ can be used in conjunction with partitioned index to automatically removed rows during the normal cassandra compaction and repair processes when ``index_on_compaction`` is *true*, but this introduce a lucene merge overhead because document are re-indexed when compacting.
+`Cassandra TTL <https://docs.datastax.com/en/cql/3.1/cql/cql_using/use_expire_c.html>`_ can be used in conjunction with partitioned index to automatically removed rows during the normal cassandra compaction and repair processes when ``index_on_compaction`` is *true*, however it introduces a Lucene merge overhead because the documents are re-indexed when compacting.
 You can also use the `DateTieredCompactionStrategy <http://www.datastax.com/dev/blog/dtcs-notes-from-the-field>`_ to the `TimeWindowTieredCompactionStrategy <http://www.datastax.com/dev/blog/twtcs-notes-from-the-field>`_ to improve performance of time series-like workloads.

 Object and Nested mapping